jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 ```

-With the *Spring Boot for VMware GemFire* dependency (i.e.
+With the *[spring-boot-gemfire-name]* dependency (i.e.
 `org.springframework.geode:spring-geode-starter`) on the application
 classpath along with the main Java class being a proper Spring Boot
-application, this application will startup and run as an VMware GemFire
+application, this application will startup and run as an [vmware-gemfire-name]
 `ClientCache` application: